Timing and Color Characteristics of Accretion in the Active and Passive Quiescent States of A0620-00

 Detection of Asymmetry in the Narrow Fe Ka Emission Line in MCG-5-23-16 with Chandra

-One of the best ways to understand the disk geometry of supermassive black holes (SMBHs) is by analyzing their X-ray spectra, particularly the iron Kα emission line.
-This emission line typically has two components: a broad, asymmetric part produced in the vicinity of the black hole, and a narrow, symmetric part originating from much greater distances.
-However, the precise location where the line is emitted remains unclear.
-Along with my mentor Dr. Abderahmen Zoghbi and collaborator Dr. Jon M. Miller, I have identified the second-ever experimentally verified example of a narrow asymmetric Fe Kα line.
-This discovery provides evidence that the emitting region of the Fe Kα line is relatively close to the black hole, offering a new tool to probe the inner regions of SMBHs.
+One of the best ways to understand the disk geometry of supermassive black holes (SMBHs) is by analyzing the SMBH X-ray spectrum, particularly the iron Kα emission line.
+This emission line typically has two components: a broad, asymmetric part produced in the vicinity of the black hole, and a narrow, symmetric part originating from a much greater distance.
+The precise location of the line emitting region, however, remains unclear.
+Working with my mentor, Abderahmen Zoghbi, and collaborator, Jon M. Miller, I have made the second-ever detection of a narrow asymmetric Fe Kα line from near a SMBH.
+This discovery provides evidence that the emitting region of the Fe Kα line is close to the SMBH, offering a new tool to probe the circumnuclear regions of these powerful eaters.

-A Deep Study of the Nonstellar Variability in A0620-00
+A Deep Study of the Long-Term Nonstellar Variability in A0620-00

-The state of quiescence in black hole X-ray binaries (BHXBs) remains poorly understood due to their low luminosities, which make them challenging to detect and study.
-For my senior thesis, under the guidance of Prof. Charles Bailyn, I focused on the binary system A0620-00, the prototypical quiescent BHXB.
-Using over 17 years of SMARTS photometric data, the longest dataset available for a quiescent BHXB, I discovered preliminary evidence that the nonstellar emission from A0620-00 originates from both the accretion disk and a second source co-rotating with the companion star around the black hole.
-Additionally, I confirmed that the orbital period and period decay constant p-dot are consistent with values reported in the literature.
+Quiescence in black hole X-ray binaries (BHXBs) is one of the least understood phases of their evolution, largely due to the extremely low luminosities in quiescence that make quiescent BHXBs challenging to observe.
+For my senior thesis, under the mentorship of Charles Bailyn, I investigated properties of quiescence in the prototypical BHXB A0620-00.
+Using over 17 years of SMARTS photometric data, the longest continuous dataset available for any quiescent BHXB, I discovered preliminary evidence that the nonstellar emission from A0620-00 originates from not only the accretion disk but also a second source potentially co-rotating with the companion star around the black hole.
+Additionally, I confirmed that the orbital period and period decay constant p-dot as measured from photometry are consistent with literature values using radial velocity measurements.
 We also discovered that the binary system exhibits nonstellar timescales of variability ~40 days and shorter across all 17+ years of the SMARTS dataset, with additional timescales of variability appearing temporarily across certain years.

 An Alternative Explanation for the Great Oxygenation Event (GOE): Weathering of Rocks Containing Minerals with Peroxy Bonds

 The Great Oxygenation Event (GOE) is a major geological event around 2.4 billion years ago when Earth’s atmosphere experienced a substantial and sudden increase in oxygen.
 The widely accepted explanation attributes this change to cyanobacteria, which evolved to produce oxygen through photosynthesis and rapidly proliferated during the Proterozoic eon.
-However, there is a lag of at least 400 million years between the evolution of oxygen-producing photosynthesis and the significant rise of atmospheric oxygen, indicating a potential hole in the cyanobacteria theory.
-I worked with my mentor Dr. Friedemann Freund to develop an alternative non-biological explanation for the sudden influx of oxygen into the atmosphere.
-We propose a novel chemical mechanism whereby oxygen is released from peroxy-containing rocks during weathering.
-This chemical mechanism has previously been verified experimentally in the lab.
+There is, however, a lag of at least 400 million years between the evolution of oxygen-producing photosynthesis and the significant rise of atmospheric oxygen, indicating a potential hole in the cyanobacteria theory.
+With my mentor Friedemann Freund, I developed an alternative non-biological explanation for the sudden influx of oxygen into the atmosphere.
+We propose a novel chemical mechanism where oxygen is released from peroxy-containing rocks during weathering by water.
+This chemical mechanism has previously been experimentally verified.
 Preliminary order-of-magnitude calculations involving the early global weathering rate, average peroxy content in rocks, and timeframe for the GOE indicate that this peroxy-weathering mechanism is a viable alternative mechanism for how the GOE was caused.

 WASP Observations of the Short-Term Variability in the X-ray Black Hole Binary A0620-00